vishalryakala/CardioVascularDiseasePrediction-IneuronMLChallenge/README.md

 ![](images/screencapture.gif)

-#Special Note:- Thanks to Anuj Vyas for the css template.
+#Thanks to https://github.com/anujvyas/Diabetes-Prediction-Deployment for the css template.